 When you live in a tropical climate, Fall kinda gets skipped for us most years, but that doesn’t mean we can’t decorate for it!
 I’m not someone who personally loves the traditional Fall colors like brown or orange, but if I can rainbowize it (yes that’s a word) then I can get on board with anything!

-Paint dump projects are definitely not a new idea but to my knowledge I haven’t seen anyone else try this method of painting pumpkins yet.
+Paint dump projects are definitely not a new idea but to my knowledge, I haven’t seen anyone else try this method of painting pumpkins yet.
 Turns out it worked amazingly well and is a fun project to break away from the classic colors of Autumn.
+Not to mention painting pumpkins is a great kids’ craft for Fall.

-Creating all these painted pumpkins only took me a day and a half to do and they look like a million bucks.
+Creating all these painted pumpkins only took me a day and a half to do and they look like a million bucks – and one full day was attributed to the paint drying.

-Below I am sharing my full list of supplies and you will also find a full step by step video tutorial at the bottom!
+Below I am sharing my full list of supplies and you will also find a full step-by-step paint dump pumpkins video tutorial below.

 Marble Painted Pumpkins: Paint Dump Supplies

-Key Steps to Painting Your Pumpkins by Paint Dump
+Key Steps to Painted Pumpkins by Paint Dumping

 - Definitely wear gloves!
 You probably will have to change them a couple times through the process.